Kasper886/WaveProject/App/README.md

 ```
 If you created EKS cluster from previous section you already have Terraform and applied AWS credentials before.

-2. Install Docker<br/>
-If you don't have Docker, you can install it:
+2. Install Docker if you don't have it:
 ```
 chmod +x docker.sh
 ./docker.sh